gwendi/craft-ai-client-js/README.md

 2. At 7:02, someone enters the room the light is turned on;
 3. At 7:15, someone else enters the room;
 4. At 7:31, the light is turned off;
-5. At 8:12, everyone leave the room;
+5. At 8:12, everyone leaves the room;
-6. At 19:23, 2 people enters the room;
+6. At 19:23, 2 persons enter the room;
 7. At 22:35, the light is turned on;
-8. At 23:06, everyone leave the room and the light is turned off.
+8. At 23:06, everyone leaves the room and the light is turned off.

 ```js
 var AGENT_ID = 'my_first_agent';